PyData Theme Elements#

 Mathematics#

-Most Sphinx sites support math, but it is particularly important for scientific computing and so we illustrate support here as well.
+Most Sphinx sites support math, but it is particularly important for scientific computing, so we illustrate support here as well.

 And here is a really long equation with a label!